-We have achieved this through the installation, distribution, and integration of sustainable energy products and technologies in our primary health-care, agriculture, resilience and social enterprise programmes by providing innovative financing models, as well as business and technical assistance.
+We have achieved this through the installation, distribution, and integration of sustainable energy products and technologies.
+We provide innovative financing models, as well as business and technical assistance.

-Promoted sustainable energy technologies and products have been used for economically productive purposes in agricultural enterprises as well as at the household level, including lighting and cell phone charging via Pico Solar and cooking through Improved Cook Stoves (ICS).
+Sustainable energy technologies and products have been used in agricultural enterprises as well as at the household level, including lighting and cell phone charging via Pico Solar and cooking through improved cook stoves.

-To scale up our previous energy interventions, the EU funded Women & Sustainable Energy project, 'Breaking the Barriers', will aim to increase women’s access to production, marketing and distribution of sustainable energy products and services, as well as influence environment policy.
+To scale up our work, the EU funded women and sustainable energy project, 'Breaking the Barriers', aims to increase women’s access to production, marketing and distribution of sustainable energy products and services, as well as to influence environment policy.

-Women will be supported to create and own Women’s Led Sustainable Energy Enterprises (WLSEE) in some of the poorest and remote off-grid communities.
+Women will be supported to create and own Women’s Led Sustainable Energy Enterprises.
+They will receive training in sustainable energy products and technologies, and business skills.